-However, some economists criticize.
+However, some economists criticize it.
 They argue that the invisible hand is not a panacea.
 Letting the market work without intervention will not solve problems such as externalities, monopolies, and public goods.

 Adam Smith introduced the term invisible hand for the first time in 1759 through his work “Theory of Moral Sentiments.”
 Then, in 1776, he used the same term in his book entitled “An Inquiry into the Nature and Causes of the Wealth of Nations.“

-He views, in the free market, individuals and businesses will pursue their own interests.
+He views that in the free market, individuals and businesses will pursue their own interests.
 The company will rationally maximize profits in producing goods and services.
 Meanwhile, individuals will maximize utility or satisfaction in consuming goods and services.

 This pursuit of its own interests will ultimately maximize social benefits.
 Consumers strive to find the best in the market to satisfy their needs and wants.
 Likewise, businesses are looking for the best in the market for maximum profit.
 Consumers and businesses interact and produce the best price and quantity for both.